GabeScott/standard-works-vault/General Conference/1989 October - Remembrance and Gratitude.md

 Just as they forgot poverty on the Muddy, we so easily forget that we came into life with nothing.
 Whatever we get soon seems our natural right, not a gift.
 And we forget the giver.
 Then our gaze shifts from what we have been given to what we don’t have yet.

 God has used one method over and over to help with that problem of remembering.
 A group of people in the Book of Mormon record lost their flocks, their herds, and their fields of grain.
 Some lost their lives.
 And then the survivors remembered.
-In Alma it says: “And so great were their afflictions that every soul had cause to mourn; and they believed that it was the judgments of God sent upon them because of their wickedness and their abominations; therefore they were awakened to a remembrance of their duty.”
-(Alma 4:3.)
+In Alma it says: “And so great were their afflictions that every soul had cause to mourn; and they believed that it was the judgments of God sent upon them because of their wickedness and their abominations; therefore they were awakened to a remembrance of their duty.” ([[Alma 4.3|Alma 4:3]].)

 Confronting death and difficulty does return memory and therefore gratitude to righteous people as well as the wicked.
 But there must be another way to remember, one we can choose.